milosjocic1/SEI-Project-3/README.md

 ## Timeframe & Working Team

 We worked as a team of three over the course of a week to deliver this project.
 We split tasks equally to ensure we were all contributing to the project at the same level.
 We were an especially effective team on this project!
-I took the lead to manage the project and track tasks to ensure we remain on target for delivery.
+I took the lead to manage the project and track tasks to ensure we remained on target for delivery.

 ## Technologies Used